-Author Contributions
+Author contributions

-M.J.P. wrote the article.
-A.W. and C.G. performed analysis on the HiBAP wheat population in Table 1 and Figures 3 and 4 and contributed to the final version of the manuscript.
+Matthew Paul wrote the article.
+Amy Watson and Cara Griffiths performed analysis on the HiBAP wheat population in Table 1 and Figures 3 and 4 and contributed to the final version of the manuscript.

-Acknowledgements
+Acknowledgements and Funding

 Rothamsted Research receives strategic funding from the Biotechnological and Biological Sciences Research Council of the UK.
+We acknowledge International Wheat Yield Partnership (IWYP) grant (BB/S01280X/1) and Designing Future Wheat Institute Strategic Programme (BB/P016855/1).